-I am a PhD student in the School of Mathematics, working on the mathematical modelling of cell fate regulatory networks.
-The development and behaviour of a cell is governed by its cell fate regulatory network, which is a dynamical system that describes the interactions between the genes and the products of their expression (mRNA and proteins), and other substances in the cell.
+I am a PhD student in the School of Mathematics, working on the mathematical modelling of cell-to-cell variability in stem cell populations.
+The development and behaviour of a cell is governed by its cell fate regulatory network, which is a dynamical system that describes the interactions between the genes and the products of their expression (mRNA and proteins).
 Cell fate regulatory networks are very complex and the interactions are non-linear, due to a plethora of feedback loops and protein-protein interactions.
 This inherent complexity makes it impossible to understand the relationships between cell behaviour and regulatory network architecture using experiment and intuition alone.
 A mathematical model can provide the basis for theoretical description of the system, and offer a deeper insight into the mechanisms of cell fate specification.
-I focus on stochastic differential equations, exploring the role of the random fluctuations in gene expression levels that have been observed in clonal cell populations.
+I focus on stochastic differential equations, exploring the origins of fluctuations in gene expression levels that have been observed in clonal cell populations.
 This provides a basis for simulation models that can be used to predict how changes in the level of a particular protein can lead to specific cell types during development.

 University of Southampton